quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 - `integrand` defines the function to be integrated.
 - `calculate_wave_function` uses Gaussian quadrature (`quad`) from SciPy's `scipy.integrate` module.
 It sets up Gauss points and weights for numerical integration and then evaluates the integral.

-The resulting wave function \( u \) is obtained by normalizing it with the normalization constant \( N_0 \).
+The resulting wave function $u $ is obtained by normalizing it with the normalization constant$N_0$.
 This process accurately computes the wave function values at specific radius points using numerical integration techniques. x??

 ---

 #### Reflection Coefficient Calculation in `Scatt.py`
-Background context: The reflection coefficient \( R \) is a critical parameter for understanding scattering processes.
+Background context: The reflection coefficient $R$ is a critical parameter for understanding scattering processes.

 :p How does `Scatt.py` compute the reflection coefficient?
 ??x
-In `Scatt.py`, the reflection coefficient \( R \) is computed by first obtaining the inverse of the wave matrix \( F^{-1} \), multiplying it with the potential vector \( V \), and then extracting the relevant value from the result.
+In `Scatt.py`, the reflection coefficient $R $ is computed by first obtaining the inverse of the wave matrix$F^{-1}$, multiplying it with the potential vector $ V$, and then extracting the relevant value from the result.
 This process helps in determining how much of an incoming particle is reflected at a given momentum.

 Here's an example implementation: